 I visited the scene shortly after and saw a dead horse with up-turned milk float alongside.
 That image remains with

 me despite the row of houses that were demolished with subsequent loss of life.
-After the war, the ascendancy of American
+LeadenhallStreet, the hub of the shipping

 - the leader doubled alto and violin and we played stuff like ‘The Hokey Coke' for the dancers at the Cock Inn,

-sometimes kicked up a helluva racket.
-Also, mobile ack ack guns roamed the streets to give the impression there were even
+a helluva racket.
+Also, mobile ack ack guns roamed the streets to give the impression there were even more around.
+Probably,